 Your vote is important.
-Whether or not you plan to attend the annual meeting in person, I urge you to please vote as soon as possible via the internet, by telephone or by mail.
+Whether or not you plan to attend the annual meeting in person, we urge you to please vote as soon as possible.
+You can vote over the internet, by telephone or by mailing back a proxy card.